hyprwm/hyprland-wiki/pages/FAQ/_index.md

 This just means they are running through XWayland, which physically cannot scale by fractional amounts.

-To force them to run in wayland-native mode, see
+To force them to run in native Wayland mode, see
 [the Master Tutorial](../Getting-Started/Master-Tutorial/#force-apps-to-use-wayland).

 If they can't, see [the XWayland page](../Configuring/XWayland).